BormentalAndrey/Tyr/README.md

 5. Enter your Yggmail address and the password you set in Tyr
 6. Tap "✓" to complete setup

+### Setting up Other Email Clients

+Tyr works with any standard email client.
+For K-9 Mail, Thunderbird Mobile, or FairEmail:

+1. Complete Tyr onboarding and start the service
+2. In Tyr's main screen, tap **"Email Client Setup"** card for detailed instructions
+3. Configure your email client with:
+   - **Email**: Your mail address from Tyr (e.g., `abc123...@yggmail`)
+   - **Password**: The password you set during Tyr onboarding
+   - **IMAP**: 127.0.0.1:1143 (no encryption)
+   - **SMTP**: 127.0.0.1:1025 (no encryption)

+**QR Code Sharing**: Tap the **"QR Code"** button in Tyr to generate a QR code for your mail address.
+You can share it via the system share sheet to quickly exchange addresses with contacts.

-> **Important**: Tyr must be running for your chat app to send and receive messages.
+> **Important**: Tyr must be running for your email client to send and receive messages.
 Enable auto-start in Tyr settings for seamless experience.

 ---